Gedera: History

+Newer History

-Gedera was founded in the winter of 1884 by members of the Bilu group, to the south of Qatra.
+Gedera was founded in the winter of 1884 by Jewish settlers from the Russian Empire who were members of the Bilu group, to the south of Qatra.
 Gedera was established on a tract of village land purchased for the Biluites by Yechiel Michel Pines of the Lovers of Zion from the French consul in Jaffa, Poliovierre.
 The first pioneers arrived at the site during the festival of Chanukah.
 In 1888, Benjamin and Mina Fuchs built Gedera's first stone house, later used as a Bnai Brith meeting house.

 The Zionist secular colonists of Gederah were young and considered aggressive towards the native Palestinian Arab population.
 Zionist sources indicate they provoked Palestinians in the adjacent village of Qatra, humiliating them and being unfair and arrogant towards them.
 In one case, following a quarrel with Qatra in 1887 (in the course of which a colonist was wounded while trying to prevent Arab herdsmen from grazing their flocks on the colony's land), the colonists deliberately started a fight to attract the attention of prominent Jewish activists in Jaffa.

 In 1912, a group of Yemenite immigrants settled in Gedera.
 During the British Mandate, Gedera became a popular resort due to its mild climate and fresh air.